 \subsection{Multi-particle production in strong fields}

-To compute multi-particle production systematically in the collision of the CGC gluon ``shock waves", we will begin with the first principles Lehmann-Symanzik-Zimmerman (LSZ) formalism in quantum field theory (QFT).
-In the LSZ formalism\footnote{For simplicity, we consider here a self-interacting $\phi^3$ scalar theory; our discussion extends straightforwardly to the Yang-Mills case.}, the amplitude for $n$-particles in the ``out" state generated from the ``in-vacuum" can be expressed as
+To compute multi-particle production systematically in the collision of the CGC gluon ``shockwaves", we will begin with the first principles Lehmann-Symanzik-Zimmermann (LSZ) formalism in QFT.
+For simplicity, we consider here a self-interacting $\phi^3$ scalar theory; our discussion extends straightforwardly to the Yang-Mills case.